mapilido74/GCD-Project/CodeBook.md

 #### subjectTrain

-Its a (7352 x 1) table, where each row represents the one measurements of the train data collected for each subject who belong to the *train set*.
-The column represents the subject related with this activity.
+Its a (7352 x 1) table, where each row represents one measurement of the train data collected for each subject who belong to the *train set*.
+The column represents the subject related with this measurement.
 The id subject in the *train set* data  are: 1, 3, 5, 6, 7, 8, 11, 14, 15, 16, 17, 19, 21, 22, 23, 25, 26, 27, 28, 29, 30.
 That is to say,  21 subjects which corresponds to the 70% of 30.

 #### xTrain

-Its a (7352 x 561) table, where each row represents the measurements of the train data collected for each subject, and each columns represents the measurements of each feature.
+Its a (7352 x 561) table, where each row represents the measurements of the train data collected for one subject, and each column represents each feature.
 Notice that this table is related with *features* and has the same number of rows of *subjectTest*.

 #### yTrain

 Its a (7352 x 1) table, where each row represents the *train data* collected for the people on *train set*.
 The column represents the id of the activity.
-Notice that this table is ralted with *activityLabels*.
+Notice that this table is related with *activityLabels*.

 ### Train Data Tables: Relationships